-Objective 1: The student population will benefit from the accessibility of technology provided by a continuance and improvement of district-wide wireless access, implementation of a mobile lab (24 computer cart) per building, and the continuance of the district replacement plan for computers that are 5 years or older.
-Timeline: July 1, 2010 - June 30, 2013
+Objective 1: The student population will benefit from the accessibility of technology provided by maintenance of district-wide wireless access and the continuance of the district replacement plan for computers that are 5 years or older.

-This objective has been met.
+Timeline: July 1, 2013 - June 30, 2016 This objective has been met and is ongoing.

 Objective 2: Voice Over IP telephony will be expanded to include video conferencing beginning with administration located at Administrative building.

-Timeline: July 1, 2010 - June 30, 2013 This objective is ongoing.
+Timeline: July 1, 2013 - June 30, 2016 This objective has been met and is ongoing.

-Objective 3: Interactive whiteboard technology will be purchased for the purpose of implementation across grades K-12 in order to provide all students with hand-on, assistive technologies.
-Timeline: July 1, 2010 - June 30, 2013 This objective is ongoing.
+Objective 3: Apple technology will be purchased for the purpose of implementation across grades K-12 in order to provide all students with hands-on/cross-platform and assistive technologies.